-- In the Puyallup Indian Land and Jurisdictional Claims Settlement, one of the largest Indian settlements in the country, the Resource Strategies Group served as the lead negotiator representing Pierce County, the Port of Tacoma, the cities of Tacoma, Fife and Puyallup, and private landowners and businesses.
-Spanning six years, this complex, multi-party effort required identification of the key issues and claims to be resolved, legal and historical research, strategic and policy planning, and the involvement and commitment of all affected parties.
+We served as the lead negotiator reprenting Pierce County, the Port of Tacoma, the cities of Tacoma, Fife and Puyallup, and various private landowners and businesses in the Puyallup Indian Land and Jurisdictional Claims Settlement - one of the largest Indian settlements in the country.
+Spanning six years, this complex multi-party effort required us to identify the key issues and claims to be resolved, research legal and historical points, engage in strategic and policy planning, and obtain the involvement and commitment of all affected parties.
 The negotiations resulted in a comprehensive $162 million settlement package approved and funded by the U.S. Congress, the Washington State legislature, local governments, and private parties, in exchange for the Puyallup Indian Tribe's agreement to relinquish claims to large expanses of land in the Tacoma area.
-Key to this success was our ability to build and maintain relationships, understand the needs of each party, and develop creative solutions throughout the process.

-- The Environment & Natural Resource Strategies Group represented Seattle-based SSA Marine, Inc. in reaching an agreement with the Puyallup Tribe to develop and operate a 180-acre shipping container terminal at the Port of Tacoma.
-In addition to representing SSA Marine during the negotiations, our group drafted the documents structuring the agreement and will remain involved in implementing its terms, obtaining permits, and providing advice on environmental, land use, business, and tax issues.
+Our group represented Seattle-based SSA Marine, Inc. in reaching an agreement with the Puyallup Tribe to develop and operate a 180-acre shipping container terminal at the Port of Tacoma.
+We remain involved in assisting our client in implementing its terms, obtaining permits, and advising on related environmental, land use, business and tax issues.

-- For three years former Governor Gary Locke retained members of our group to serve as his water policy advisor on numerous major water policy issues in Washington State.
-In 1990, we managed the Washington State Water Resources Planning Process which resulted in agreement among 175 participants to resolve water resource planning issues through a cooperative process amongst tribal, state and local governments, private business, environmental and recreational advocates, commercial and sports fishermen, and the agricultural community.
+For three years former Governor Gary Locke retained members of our group to serve as his water policy advisor on numerous major water policy issues in Washington State.
+We managed the Washington State Water Resources Planning Process which resulted in agreement among 175 participants to resolve water resource planning issues through a cooperative process amongst tribal, state and local governments, private business, environmental and recreational advocates, commercial and sports fishermen, and the agricultural community.